-According to Citibank customer service, if you have an account at Citibank, you can cash payroll checks, government checks, tax checks, personal checks, money orders, cashier’s checks, and some third-party checks, although the bank reserves the right to refuse third party check cashing.
-If you are unable to cash your third-party check at Citibank, check out this list of places that cash third-party checks.
+If you have an account at Citibank, you can cash payroll checks, government checks, tax checks, personal checks, money orders, cashier’s checks, and some third-party checks, though the bank reserves the right to refuse third-party check cashing.
+If you are unable to cash your third-party check at Citibank, check out our list of places that cash third-party checks.

-To cash the check, you will have to present an ID.
-Accepted IDs must have a photo and may be any of the following: a US driver’s license, US passport or passport card, US learner’s permit, US armed forces ID, foreign passport with an immigrant visa with I-551 validation and Alien Registration Number, or a foreign driver’s license.
-At their discretion, a branch may also ask you to present a Citibank bank card and PIN number as additional verification.
-If you don’t have a card and PIN number to present, you can present a second qualifying photo ID.
+To cash a check, you will have to present a valid ID.
+Accepted IDs must have a photo and can be any of the following: a U.S. driver’s license, U.S. passport or passport card, learner’s permit, U.S. armed forces ID, foreign passport with an immigrant visa with I-551 validation and Alien Registration Number, or a foreign driver’s license.
+At its discretion, a branch may also ask you to present a Citibank bank card and PIN as additional verification.
+If you don’t have a card and PIN to present, you can present a second qualifying photo ID.

 There are no fees for account holders to cash checks, and there are no check amount limits when the check is drawn on Citibank.
 When cashing a check that is not drawn on Citibank, the check cashing limit is the amount of funds you currently have available in your Citibank account.
-This is a way Citibank ensures that it won’t lose money cashing bad checks — if the check bounces, they can deduct the funds from your account (since they’ve already given you the cash).
-This limit doesn’t exist with checks drawn on Citibank because for such checks Citibank knows immediately whether the check is good.
+This is a way Citibank ensures that it won’t lose money cashing bad checks — if the check bounces, it can deduct the funds from your account (since it already gave you the cash).
+There is no limit for checks drawn on Citibank because for such checks, Citibank knows immediately whether the check is good.

 For non-customers who want to cash a non-Citibank check, the check amount limit is $500, and the Citibank branch has the discretion to refuse to cash the check for whatever reasons it chooses.
 If you run into any problems, you can visit one of these check cashing places near you.

 Citibank account holders have several options when it comes to depositing checks.
 Checks can be deposited in person at any branch office during normal business hours, which are generally 9 a.m. to 5 p.m.
-Monday through Thursday, 9 a.m. to 6 p.m.
-Friday, and 10 a.m. to 3 PM Saturday.
+Monday through Thursday, 9 a.m. to 6 p.m. on Friday, and 10 a.m. to 3 p.m. on Saturday.
 Citibank’s hours may vary by location, and branch offices are closed on federal holidays.
-Check local branch hours before visiting your bank.
+Check your local branch hours before visiting.

-Checks can also be deposited 24 hours a day at any Citibank ATM, or by using the Citi mobile app for Android or Apple, which allows you to deposit checks by photographing both sides of an endorsed check.
+You can also deposit checks 24 hours a day at any Citibank ATM, or by using the Citi mobile app for Android or Apple, which allows you to deposit checks by photographing both sides of an endorsed check for no extra charge.

-How quickly the check you deposit is available for your use depends on the time of deposit, the amount of the check, and what bank issued the check.
-The deposit cut-off time for Citibank is 2 p.m..
-Any checks deposited after 2 p.m. may not be processed until the next business day, a slight delay in fund availability.
+The timing of your deposit availability will depend on the time of deposit, the amount of the check, and what bank issued the check.
+The deposit cut-off time for Citibank is 2 p.m. — any checks deposited after 2 p.m. may not be processed until the next business day, causing a slight delay in fund availability.

 There are a number of other places you can cash checks drawn on Citibank.
 If you have an account at another bank, you will usually be able to cash a Citibank check there, as long as your checking account has sufficient funds to cover the check amount in case the check you’re trying to cash is returned.
 Most banks have similar policies for account holders when it comes to cashing checks drawn on other banks.
 You can receive cash in amounts up to the funds in your bank account, and then deposit the remaining amount and wait for the check to clear.